JaviMerino/say-tts/README.md

 There are probably dozens of projects like this.
-I like piper, I want a handy command in the shell to read text and I don't want to remember all the different parameters to piper or sox.
+I like piper, I want a handy command in the shell to read text and I don't want to remember all the different parameters to piper or aplay.
 This scratches my particular itch.
 It's very simple because the magic is done by piper mainly.